giodestone/PS-Vita-Drop-Game/README.md

 # PlayStation Vita Drop Game
 A game about keeping the green ball on the paddle while random objects destabilize it.
-This game was developed for the PlayStation Vita using the GEF framework in C++.
-It uses a component game object system.
+This game was developed for the PlayStation Vita using the GEF framework in C++ using a custom made component based game object system.
 ![GIF of Gameplay](https://raw.githubusercontent.com/giodestone/ps-vita-drop-game/master/Images/GIF.gif)

 # Game Structure